-- Daily: Announcements are posted to the web at http://mickle.lps.org and can also be emailed to addresses provided to the school. - Mid Quarter: An electronic progress report/report card is sent home with students reporting on their academic and conduct progress.
-Parents may check their student academic / attendance progress at ANY time through ParentVue. - Quarterly: An electronic progress report/report card is sent home with students reporting on their academic and conduct progress.
-Quarter 4 report cards are mailed home during the summer months.
+- Daily: Announcements are posted to the web at http://mickle.lps.org and can also be emailed to addresses provided to the school. - Mid Quarter: An electronic progress report/report card is sent via email to parents reporting on student academic and conduct progress.
+Parents may check their student academic / attendance progress at ANY time through ParentVue/StudentVue. - Quarterly: An electronic progress report/report card is sent home via email to parents on student academic and conduct progress.
+Quarter 4 report cards will also be emailed to parents.
+All report cards are viewable any time through ParentVue/StudentVue.